labs4capella/python4capella/README.md

 ## Python 2.7 installation

-If you are running Windows, you can download the following zip file and unzip it in your Capella installation directory:
+If you are running Windows, you can download the following zip file and unzip it in your Capella installation directory, or any other location:

 TODO add the Python 2.7 zip file URL